thisisritesh/ritesh-gupta-seekho-assignment/README.md

     *   **Dependency Injection:** Hilt is used for managing dependencies.

 **5. Robustness & User Experience:**
-   *   **Error Handling:** Gracefully handles errors, Users are informed via UI states.
+   * Gracefully handles errors, Users are informed via UI states.
-    *   **Loading States:** Displays loading indicators while data is being fetched.
+    * Displays loading indicators while data is being fetched.
-    *   **Empty States:** Shows informative messages if a list is empty (e.g., "No anime found").
+    *    Shows informative messages if a list is empty (e.g., "No anime found").
-    *   **Network Resilience:** Proactively checks for network connectivity before certain operations and relies on WorkManager for robust background syncing.
+    *   Proactively checks for network connectivity before certain operations and relies on WorkManager for robust background syncing.

 **6. Modern Android Development Practices:**
    *   Written entirely in Kotlin.